pieter3d/simview/README.md

 * Automatic (or manual) matching of wave file hierarchy to design hierarchy.
 * Send signals from source code to the wave viewer and vice versa.
 * Search source code and signal lists.

+## Usage
+Simview can be launched with either a VCD/FST wave file, a SystemVerilog design, or both.
+To load a wave file use the `-waves <file>` command line option.
+All other command line options are passed to the Surelog parser.
+These generally match most EDA tools, with things like `-timescale`, `+incdir`, `+define=val` etc. Use `-help` to get the full list of parsing options from Surelog.

 ## Build
 Simview is written with C++17 and uses CMake as the build system.
 Linux is